MS in Nursing - Education

-The Nursing Education concentration is four semesters in length for students taking 9-12 credits per semester.
+The Nursing Education concentration is four academic semesters in length for students taking an average of 9-12 credits per semester.
 Both full-time and part-time studies are available.
-A total of 40 credits is required for completion of the Nursing Education concentration.
+Students are required to complete 39 credits for this concentration.

 The number of required experiential hours (contact hours) is based on national certification examination requirements, not on a credit hour to contact hour basis.
-The Nurse Education concentration has a total of 224 experiential hours associated with NUR 638, taken in the last semester.
+The clinical nurse educator concentration has a total of 224 experiential hours.

 BIO 545 Advanced Pathophysiology

-NUR 512 Curriculum and Course Development and Evaluation in Nursing Education (online through University of Maine)
+NUR 512 Curriculum and Course Development and Evaluation in Nursing Education (online through UM)

-NUR 515 Assessment, Measurement and Evaluation in Nursing Education (online through University of Maine)
+NUR 515 Assessment, Measurement and Evaluation in Nursing Education (online through UM)

 NUR 601 Advanced Pharmacotherapeutics